-This section contains answers to common questions about this topic.
+This section contains answers to frequently asked questions about this topic.
 Questions have been suggested by health professionals, website feedback and requests via email.

 Report any possible RSI symptoms that you think are caused by the way you work to your employer as soon as possible because carrying on in the same way may make things worse.
 By law your employer must offer you help.

-Your employer has a legal duty under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 to try to prevent work-related RSI, and to stop existing RSI from worsening.
+Your employer has a legal duty under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 to try to prevent work-related RSI.
+They also have a duty to do what they can to stop existing RSI from worsening.
 You need to talk to your manager, human resources department or the occupational health department.
-It may make it easier for your employer to help you if your GP can give you a specific diagnosis, but often this won't be possible.

 Ask your employer to carry out a proper risk assessment with you.
-This means he or she needs to:
+This means he or she needs to do the following.

 You may need to take time off work, but once you begin to feel better it can help to get back into work, gradually building up your hours.
-Always seek medical advice about what is best for you.
 Following your risk assessment, your employer should give you specific advice.
 This may involve changing your duties or the way you work.

-It can be difficult to know what is happening to you when you first have symptoms of RSI but it's really important to take action to get treatment.
+Early signs of RSI may often appear when you do a particular activity.
+For example, if you work with a computer, after a day’s work you might have aches in your fingers, hands, arm or shoulder.
+It can be difficult to know what‘s happening to you when you first have symptoms of RSI.
+But it's really important to take action to get treatment.
 Ignoring any pain you have and carrying on as usual can make things worse.
-As soon as you notice any possible RSI symptoms talk to your employer and your GP.
-The symptoms of RSI can progress and may eventually lead to pain that stops you from doing everyday activities.
+As soon as you notice any possible RSI symptoms talk to your employer first.
+The symptoms of RSI can progress and may eventually lead to pain and tissue damage that stops you from doing everyday activities.
 Your exact symptoms will vary depending on the specific RSI condition you have.

 Potentially, but there are things you can advise him to do to reduce his risk of getting RSI.

 Any movement of your hand or arm that is repeated over a long period of time can put you at risk of developing RSI.
 Using games consoles and texting on mobile phones all involve repetitive movements, so it's important to follow advice about preventing RSI.
-Suggestions for ways to prevent RSI are shown below.
+The following suggestions might help.

 If your child already has symptoms of RSI, such as tingling and soreness, don't ignore this.
-Ensure that he takes regular breaks from the activity that is causing pain.
+Ensure that he takes regular breaks from the activity that’s causing pain.
 Encourage your child to follow the advice above.
 If he is still having the same symptoms after a couple of weeks, take him to see his GP.
-Keep notes on times when your child has the pain or other symptoms, and on how long he spends on the games console, computer or mobile phone.
+Keep some notes on times when your child has the pain or other symptoms.
+Also note down how long he spends on the games console, computer or mobile phone.

 For our main content on this topic, see Information.